Arxero/awesome-cars-plus-fun-maps/amxx compiler_1_8_1/docs/advanced_func_vehicle.md

 ## Advanced Func Vehicle
-With this plugin vehicles will be able to get abilities not avaiable to them previously, such as speed boost, horns, drift and vertical movement (for choppers) and shooting (choppers - `minigun`, tanks - `canon`).
+With this plugin, vehicles will be able to get abilities not available to them previously, such as speed boost, horns, drift and vertical movement (for choppers), and shooting (choppers - `LMG1`, tanks - `canon`).

 ### Instalation
-A short description on how to confgure the plugin
+A short description of how to configure the plugin
 1. [Download it.](https://github.com/Retroyers/advanced_func_vehicle)
 2. Put all files according to the folder they are placed in.